Beginner’s Guide to Loose Leaf Tea

 Best Teas to Start

 If you are new to tea, you have to start somewhere.
-These teas are our most popular, as well as the easiest to brew and appreciate: Laoshan Black, Laoshan Green, Yunnan White Jasmine, Zhu Rong Yunnan Black and Master Han’s 2002 Shu Pu’er.
+These teas are some of our most popular, and the fresh 2014 Spring harvests are either already here or on their way: Laoshan Black, Laoshan Green, Yunnan White Jasmine, Zhu Rong Yunnan Black.